M3L6H/Data-Structures/README.md

 R   R
 ```

 configuration that is the result of a rotation.
+Also, it is readily apparent
-So we apply a color change and
+that our new node's uncle is red.
+So we apply a color change and get the
-get the following result:
+following result:

 ```
   R